-- You can attach a legal addendum that the Scholarly Publishing and Academic Resources Coalition (SPARC) has created for authors to print and sign.
+- You can attach an Addendum to Publication Agreement (pdf) that the Scholarly Publishing and Academic Resources Coalition (SPARC) has created for authors to print and sign.

 - You can complete the addendum online at Science Commons .

 To support the submission process, NIH has developed the NIH Manuscript Submission System (NIHMS).
 This system allows principal investigators to submit manuscripts and supplementary files in many different electronic formats such as TIFF, JPEG, GIF, and PDF.

 - Access the NIH Manuscript Submission System .

-- Access web tutorials on the submission process.
+- Access NIH tutorials on the submission process.